Coffee is one of the most popular beverages worldwide. In many countries, it is a cultural phenomenon.

 Does heavy cream in coffee taste good?

-Yes, heavy cream in coffee tastes good to many people because it gives the coffee a rich, creamy flavor and mouthfeel.
+Yes, adding heavy cream to coffee tastes good to many people because it gives the coffee a rich, creamy flavor and mouthfeel.
 Some people also like the slightly sweet taste that cream provides.

 However, not everyone likes the taste of cream in their coffee.
 Some find it too overpowering or “heavy”.
 Others may not enjoy the sweetness that cream brings to coffee.